Blucky87/Otiose/README.md

 ### Why MonoGame?
 + I wanted to make a game that is primarily code and wanted to use a language I may find myself working in.
-My options boiled down to an XNA port or libGDX.
+My options boiled down to an XNA port (C#) or libGDX (Java).
 The games that have been released with XNA is sold me on MonoGame.
 + The Unity/Unreal/etc game engines seem to prioritize 3D games and I don't like that the click & drag interfaces hide things from you.
 + C# is a very cool language.
 + Open source!